AndrasKovacs/qiit-generalizations/README.md

 # qiit-generalizations

-The goal here is to write paper about generalizing [quotient inductive-inductive types](https://dl.acm.org/citation.cfm?doid=3302515.3290315) to support:
+The goal here is to write a paper about generalizing [quotient inductive-inductive types](https://dl.acm.org/citation.cfm?doid=3302515.3290315) to support:
 - Large parameters; consider W-types, for example, which are parameterized by an external set of shapes and an external family of positions.
 - Infinitary constructors.
 Again W-types are a classic example.
 - Sort equations, or equalities between type constructors.
 They were permitted in Cartmell's [generarlized algebraic theories](https://www.sciencedirect.com/science/article/pii/0168007286900539?via%3Dihub).
 They are not widely used though, declaring Russell-style universes is the canonical example.